The nutrient-dense Protein Sparing Modified Fast (PSMF)

-- It will be hard to overeat these high nutrient density low energy density foods.
+- It will be hard to overeat nutrient dense high satiety foods if you stick to only these foods.

 - It may be beneficial to track or plan your energy intake to ensure you are achieving your goals.

-- Ratchet down your maximum energy intake until you achieve your desired rate of weight loss (e.g. greater than 0.5% per week).
+- Ratchet down your maximum energy intake until you achieve your desired rate of weight loss (e.g. at least 0.5% per week).

 - Lift heavy / exercise (optional)